-The class teacher must aim to inform parents each time a child receives a Level 5 (Red) consequence.
+The class teacher must aim to inform parents each time a child reaches Level 3 or above.
 Staff should aim to, whenever possible, speak directly to a parent after school or make a phone call on the same day.

-The Level 5 (Red) incident must be entered as a behaviour incident onto the CPOM's system by the member of staff dealing with the incident.
+The Level 3 (or above) incident must be entered as a behaviour incident onto the CPOMS system by the member of staff dealing with the incident.
 The child's name, date and a full explanation of the incident must be recorded.